lsst-dm/dmtn-090/index.rst

 This document outlines the purpose, reasoning, and suggested implementation of the DAX Webservices.
-The DAX Webservices are the way to get LSST data through a set of IVOA compliant services that will allow any tool or client supporting IVOA standards to query and retrieve data.
+The DAX Webservices are the way to get LSST data through a set of IVOA-compliant services that will allow any tool or client supporting IVOA standards to query and retrieve data.

 Having Standards
 ================

-The purpose of the DAX Webservices is to provide an IVOA compliant interface to access LSST data, both catalog data (and its metadata) as well as image data.
+The purpose of the DAX Webservices is to provide an IVOA-compliant interface to access LSST data, both catalog data (and its metadata) as well as image data.

-In the DAX Webservices, we are taking the LSST tools and stack, and providing a view that IVOA compliant tools can use.
+In the DAX Webservices, we are taking the LSST tools and stack, and providing a view that IVOA-compliant tools can use.
 The LSST way involves technology like the Butler for finding FITS files on networked disks, and querying our distributed database, QServ, which hosts our catalog.